victorliu/S4/doc/s4_lua_api.md

 ### Return values

-=U=
+=Ur,Ui=
-	The integral of the square electric field intensity throughout the volume of the layer's unit cell.
+	The real and imaginary parts of the integral of the square electric field intensity throughout the volume of the layer's unit cell.
 Note that the result is not time averaged (no factor of 0.5 multiplied in).

 ---